 The forecasts are based on the 2024 budget per cash operating unit as adopted by the Board of Directors.
-The budgets were then extrapolated into year 2-10 in the cash flow models based on history, market reports, planned local initiatives and assumptions made in connection with each acquisition.
-The length of the extrapolation period after the adopted budget year has been based on management's best estimate on when the respective CGU will reach steady state.
-The perpetual growth rate after the extrapolation period is expected to be 2.5 (3.0) percent in all cash generating units, which is somewhat higher than the expected long-term inflation in Sweden.
+The budgets were then extrapolated into year 2-5 in the cash flow models based on history, market reports, planned local initiatives and assumptions made in connection with each acquisition.
+The perpetual growth rate after the forecast period is expected to be 2.5 (3.0) percent in all cash generating units, which is somewhat higher than the expected long-term inflation in Sweden.
 This is justified by the disruptive sector in which BICO's products are expected to be demanded for many years to come as well as operations in countries with higher expected inflation than Sweden.
 Most long-term acquisition forecasts remain the same as in prior year, however for some CGUs growth rate and EBITDA less own work capitalized margins have decreased somewhat compared with the previous period, primarily in the CGUs where an impairment has been carried out during 2023.

 WACC was calculated using the Capital Asset Pricing Model for the Group as a whole.
-For the respective CGU, the BICO Group total WACC is applied with a CGU specific addition in both 2022 and 2023, see table to the left for the WACC applied per CGU.
-Due to increased market interest rates, the discount rate is higher than in the previous year which also contributed to the write-downs of goodwill within the year.
+For the respective CGU, the BICO Group total WACC is applied with a CGU specific addition in both 2022 and 2023, see table above for the WACC applied per CGU.
+Due to increased market interest rates, the discount rate is higher than in the previous year which also contributed to the impairments of goodwill within the year.